One-game playoff: History

 Through the 2013 MLB season, there have been 14 occasions where a tiebreaker was needed in a league, division, or wild card race.
-Of these tiebreakers, ten have been one-game playoffs and the other four were three-game playoffs.
+Of these tiebreakers, ten have been one-game playoffs and the other four were best-of-three playoffs.
 Prior to the advent of divisional play in 1969, the National League broke ties for its league championship with a best-of-three-games playoff – incidentally, all four of these series were ultimately won by the team that won the first game.
 The American League has always used one-game playoffs.

 Prior to the advent of the wild card playoff system in 1994, all five pennant playoffs in the National League had involved the Brooklyn/Los Angeles Dodgers (who won the coin toss for home field advantage all five times, yet lost every year except 1959), and both American League playoffs had involved the Boston Red Sox (who hosted both and lost both).

 The 2018 season was the first to see two one-game playoffs, both for division titles (the NL Central and NL West) – the first time divisional one-game playoffs were needed at all since the MLB postseason expanded to ten teams.
 Both were in the National League and meant that the Game 163 winners won the division and advanced to the LDS, while the losers met each other in the Wild Card Game.
 Under the pre-2012 format, only the NL West tiebreaker would have been played since the NL Central runner-up would have been assured the Wild Card.
 It was the first time that the loser of a tiebreaker game still qualified for the postseason.